QubesOS/qubes-doc/common-tasks/software-update-vm.md

 dom0 Start Menu -> Template:Fedora 21 -> Package Sources -> Enable RPMFusion

+Alternatively you can enable the `free` and/or `nonfree` repo by setting `enabled=1` in the following files in `/etc/yum.repos.d/`
+* rpmfusion-free.repo
+* rpmfusion-free-updates.repo
+* rpmfusion-nonfree.repo
+* rpmfusion-nonfree-updates.repo

-This already covers RPMFusion yum signing keys.
+These methodes already covers RPMFusion yum signing keys.